Top Quark Physics at the Tevatron: Event Reconstruction

 \subsection{$b$-quark Jets}

 Most jets are initiated by a parent light quark ($uds$) or gluon ($g$).
 Thus the identification of at least one of the $b$-jets in \ttbar\ events significantly reduces contributions from background processes.
 The $b$-jet identification algorithms employed by the Tevatron experiments generally exploit two main features of $b$-hadron decay - their long lifetime and their semi-leptonic decays.
-While $c$-hadrons also have some of these same features, on average their lifetimes are shorter and their semi-leptonic branching fractions smaller than those of $b$-hadrons so that the algorithms employed typically achieve $b$-identification efficiencies a factor of 2-4 larger than the corresponding $c$-identification efficiencies, which is sufficient to reduce charm quark related backgrounds to acceptable levels for the \ttbar\ analyses described here.
+While $c$-hadrons also have some of these same features, on average their lifetimes are shorter and they contain fewer electrons and muons than $b$-hadrons so that the algorithms employed typically achieve $b$-identification efficiencies a factor of 2-4 larger than the corresponding $c$-identification efficiencies, which is sufficient to reduce charm quark related backgrounds to acceptable levels for the \ttbar\ analyses described here.